rakib2067/Fundamentals-of-Database-Engineering/README.md

 - Asynchronous snapshot - As we write, we keep everything in memory but then asynchronously in the background we snapshot everything to disk at once
 - AOF (Append Only File) - Again only keeps tracks of changes then writes these

+OS Cache:

+- A write request in OS usually goes straight to the OS cache instead of to disk, as OS likes to batch the requests and flush all at once
+- This can lead to cases where writes are stored in cache, but the OS itself crashes
+  - In cases where the machine restarts without flushing to disk we will have a loss of data
+- There is a command `Fsync` OS which always forces writes to go to the disk
+  - Which again can be expensive and slow down commits